mouseandthebillionaire/eikon/Process/Journal.md

 [^3]: If I've learned one thing from teaching, it's don't count on things to work out down the road...
 [^4]: The whole thing also feels very [Digital Yoga](https://github.com/mouseandthebillionaire/digitalYoga) which is a fun throwback - if only just for me
 [^5]: Fingers crossed
+[^6]: Except that one little tine one because I fried my 6th larger FSR trying to solder directly to it!